unitedstates/contact-congress/documentation/schema.md

 - `max_length` (optional): This field will be present if a field has a maximum length.
     It's very useful where max length is only enforced server-side.
 - `wysiwyg` (optional): This field will be present if a field is a wysiwyg, such as ckeditor or tinymce.
 They cannot be filled in the same way as a typical textbox.

+### remove
+Removes DOM element from page.
+- `selector`: Selector for the DOM element to remove

 ### recaptcha